SkyflowFoundry/ServiceNow/README.md

 ![Project Screenshot](dispute.png)

 # Mastercom
-This repository contains a nodeJS script that should be used within the Skyflow secure functions environment to allow Skyflow to send/receive sensitive data from the Mastercard dispute management service - Mastercom.
+This repository contains the full postman collection necessary to allow Skyflow to send/receive sensitive data from the Mastercard dispute management service - Mastercom.

 Note: these examples are not an officially-supported product or recommended for production deployment without further review, testing, and hardening.
 Use with caution, this is sample code only.